Keeping track of business paperwork

 4. Go digital with paperwork, but don't forget to back it up

-Active document management and disaster sustainability planning are essential, as illustrated by one particularly harrowing story Caughey shares about a client.
+Document management and disaster planning are essential, as illustrated by one particularly harrowing story Caughey shares about a client.

 The client owned a building that sustained heavy storm damage.
 "As if this wasn't bad enough, this particular building was used to store client documents and valuables," Caughey says.
 "Fortunately, eight months prior, A Call to Order had set up a disaster-sustainability system that the company was able to implement within hours."